zhanymkanov/fastapi-best-practices/README.md

 ```

 ### 7. Follow REST
-1. Developing RESTfull API makes it easier to reuse dependencies
+Developing RESTfull API makes it easier to reuse dependencies
 Following REST leads us to reuse dependencies and
    1. `GET /courses/:course_id`
    2. `GET /courses/:course_id/chapters/:chapter_id/lessons`
    3. `GET /chapters/:chapter_id`

 The only caveat is to use the same variable names in the path,
-i.e. if you have two endpoints `GET /profiles/:profile_id` and `GET /creators/:creator_id`
+- If you have two endpoints `GET /profiles/:profile_id` and `GET /creators/:creator_id`
-that both validate whether the given profile exists,
+that both validate whether the given profile_id exists,  but `GET /creators/:creator_id`
-but `GET /creators/:creator_id` also checks if the profile is creator, then it's better to chain those two dependencies.
+also checks if the profile is creator, then it's better to rename `creator_id` path variable to `profile_id` and chain those two dependencies.
 ```python3
 # src.profiles.dependencies
 async def valid_profile_id(profile_id: UUID4) -> Mapping: